Intriguing Local Tombstone Info!

 Brunckow cabin is unique because it was built by the true first mining settler of the Tombstone area.
 Most people think of Schieffelin as the original miner here.
 Actually, Frederick Brunckow formed a mining community in 1859, about 18 years before Ed Schieffelin scouted the Tombstone hills.

-Via the Local Cemetery
+Via The Local Tombstone Cemetery

 The local Tombstone Cemetery is the newer graveyard.
-It's located in the Western portion of Allen Street, outside of the business district.
-It became the local citizen's cemetery after Boothill was neglected, and encroached upon by expanding housing.
+It’s located off the Western portion of Allen Street, outside of the business district.
+It became the local citizen’s cemetery after Boothill was neglected, and encroached upon by expanding housing.